 Crystal Sutherland is a writer, speaker, and friend to survivors of childhood sexual abuse.
 Her passion is to encourage women in their journey of faith, and lead them to the hope and healing that can only be found in Jesus Christ.
 Crystal holds a MA in Theological Studies and has over eighteen years of ministry experience, including women’s ministry, youth ministry, worship, and Bible teaching.
 She as written and led a women’s Bible study for survivors of sexual abuse.
-Her work can also be seen on her blog and lifelettercafe.com.
+Her work can also be seen on her lifelettercafe.com.
 Crystal and her husband Wes have three children, and two grandchildren.
 They live with their youngest son, Isaac, in Wilmington, North Carolina.

 I received a copy of this book from Litfuse Publicity Group for review purposes.
 This fair and honest review contains my own opinions and do not reflect the views of the author, publisher or any other third-party.
 I have received no other compensation for this review.
 This is disclosed in accordance with FTC guidelines.